RockyCLK/week2-SQL/README.md

 query1 createTableFilmHighestRate.sql
   Created a new table called film_high_rate
-  Copy the entities from film with highest rental_rate Output table: tableFilmHighestRate.csv
+  Copy the entities from film with highest rental rate Output table: tableFilmHighestRate.csv

+query queryAggFilmTitleGrpByRate.sql
+  Make a query to concatenate all the film titles and group them by rental rate Output table: tableAggFilmTitleGrpByRate